-Secure endorsement from top management and communicate the organization's commitment to management and staff at all levels.
+- Secure endorsement from top management and communicate the organization's commitment to management and staff at all levels. - What did you do about it?

 Recent newspaper coverage in agencies rocked by scandal back up Duggan's prediction that staff's actions (and possible inaction) will be scrutinized.